aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-interaction-and-data-access/get-all-feature-attribute-values/_index.md

 using Aspose.Gis;
 ```

-## Step 1: Set the Document Directory
+## Step 1: set the document directory
 Define the folder that holds your Shapefile so the API can locate the `.shp`, `.shx`, and `.dbf` files.
 ```csharp
 string dataDir = "Your Document Directory";
 ```
 Replace “Your Document Directory” with the actual path where your Shapefile resides.

-## Step 2: Open the VectorLayer
+## Step 2: open the vectorLayer
 `VectorLayer` represents a vector dataset (Shapefile, GeoJSON, etc.).
 Opening it loads the schema without reading all geometry data, which keeps memory usage low.
 ```csharp
 using (VectorLayer layer = VectorLayer.Open(dataDir + "InputShapeFile.shp", Drivers.Shapefile))